Tknika/areto-ui/README.md

 - [Node.js](https://nodejs.org/en/)
 - [Ionic Framework](http://ionicframework.com/)

-After installing Node and Ionic, you have to create a blank project and move the files generated to the areto-ui source:
+After installing Node and Ionic, you can download de source and configure the environment:

 ```sh
 # Download it using git clone